-If you've ever spent a night out in the woods, or camping in the shadow of the Himalayas, freezing your ass off and anxiously waiting for the night to be over, you probably already realise how important it is to pack a high quality sleeping bag for your adventures!
+If you've ever spent a night out in the woods, or camping in the shadow of the Himalayas, freezing your ass off and anxiously waiting for the night to be over, you probably already realise how important it is to pack one of the best sleeping bags for your adventures!

 I spend a lot of time camping out on my adventures and I know from experience that it's well worth investing in the proper gear - you want a sleeping bag that is lightweight, warm, comfortable and packs down small.